 - When linking your Android app, make sure to specify the exact package name you used previously while renaming sample package.

 - You can use the Unity to generate a new Keystore and signed certificate if you don’t have one already.
 To learn how to generate a new Keystore and signed certificate, see Compile and sign with Unity.

 - Make sure to record the following information for later:

-- Your signing certificate: Note which certificate you used when setting up your API access (the certificate whose SHA1 fingerprint you provided).
-You should use the same certificate to sign your app when testing or releasing your app.
+- Your signing certificate: Note which certificate you used when you set up your API access (the certificate whose SHA1 fingerprint you provided).
+You should use the same certificate to sign your app during testing or releasing your app.